sagemath/trac_to_gh/Issue 1406.md

 # Issue 1406: bug in coercion of multivariate polynomials (possibly libsingular related)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1406

 Original creator: was